jbock-java/jbock/README.md

 assertEquals(Paths.get("file.txt"), my.path());
 ````

-Please note that `path` is a *required* param,
+In the example above, `path` is a *required* param,
 while `verbosity` is an *optional* option.
 This so-called *parameter skew* is determined by the parameter type,
 as described in the following section.

 ### Skew rules

-These are the rules if neither mapper nor collector are defined,
+These are the rules for options and params that
-like in the introductory example:
+define neither a custom mapper nor collector:

 Parameter type                      | Skew
 ----------------------------------- | --------------------------------